Graduate Student Assistantships

 All But Dissertation Waiver Program (ABD)

 The ABD Waiver program allows faculty supported tuition relief for Ph.D. students appointed to extramurally funded research assistantships.
 If you have passed your prelims and completed your formal program of study course work apply by submitting the ABD waiver application.

-Graduate assistant stipends range from step 1 to step 115 on the 2019 Assistantship Stipend Guide became effective 01/01/2023.
+Graduate assistant stipends range from step 6 to step 115.
+The current Assistantship Stipend Guide became effective 01/01/2023.
 For reference only, the previous Historical Step Guide is available.
 Each step represents a stipend range for half-time (20 hrs./wk.) graduate appointments.
 Each department and program determines the most appropriate stipend range based on the student’s qualifications, experience, academic standing, and availability of funds.
 Departments have a wide range of stipend options available to make competitive appointments.
 At a minimum, the Graduate School recommends Step 26 for Masters and Step 32 for Ph.D.

 Assistantship Medical Insurance